Cosmo-Tech/webapp-component-ui/README.md

 ## Build project

-`yarn build` will package the project.
+`yarn install-default && yarn build` will package the project.

 This command will allow you to use `yarn link` and `ỳarn link @cosmotech/ui` commands to deal with this project locally.

 ## Run documentation locally

-`yarn docz:dev` will install all dependencies needed to build the documentation and serve locally under http://localhost:3000/ by default.
+`yarn docz:install && yarn docz:dev` will install all dependencies needed to build the documentation and serve locally under http://localhost:3000/ by default.

 ## Build Documentation